sst/sst/www/docs/packages/cli.md

 ### `--stage`

 The stage you want to deploy to.
-Defaults to the one specified in your `sst.json`.
-Or uses `dev`.
+If this is not specified, it will default to the stage configured during the initial run of the CLI.

 ### `--region`